Xiamen: Music

 Musicians who hail from Xiamen and Gulangyu Island include Huang Yujun, Yin Chengzong, Jing Yang, and Xu Feiping.
 It has a major symphony orchestra, the Xiamen Philharmonic Orchestra.
 Every May there's an international music festival, and piano competitions and music festivals are also frequently held.
 On Gulangyu, on Huangyan Road on the way to Sunlight Rock is the Gulangyu Concert Hall, where classical concerts are regularly held on weekends.
+And Xiamen has a strong music atmosphere, especially Gulangyu Island (such as Gulangyu Piano Museum, Organ Museum, etc.).
+Almost every family in Xiamen has a piano or electronic keyboard, although they may not know music or use it.
+There are many piano competitions in Xiamen.
+Every summer, many domestic and foreign contestants often come to Xiamen to participate in the competition.
+(Xiamen International Piano Competition: an international piano competition co-organized by the Central Conservatory of Music and the Xiamen Municipal People's Government.
+The competition inherits the tradition of the world-renowned China International Piano Competition and aims to discover and cultivate outstanding talents in the field of piano, promote international music exchanges, and enhance Xiamen's cultural influence.)

 Opera

 Nanyin

 Nanyin (南音), dubbed "a living fossil of music", is one of the four oldest forms of Chinese music preserved in its original state.
 Also called nanqu, xianguan, nanguan or nanyue, it developed from the imperial music of the Tang (618–907) and the Five Dynasties Period (906–960) and continues among people in Fujian's Quanzhou, Xiamen, Zhangzhou, as well as Hong Kong, Macao, Taiwan and Southeast Asian regions.

 Nanyin Opera consists of three parts: zhitao, dapu and sanqu.
 It can be performed in two forms: tanchang (singing while playing a musical instrument) and qingchang (singing without playing a musical instrument).

 It also preserves the ancient tradition of lineups for performances in the Han dynasty (206 BC-AD 220).

 Various folk music instruments are used in nanyin, including pipa, dongxiao, erxian, sanxian, pin(qudi), nan'ai, paiban, xiangzhan, sibao, goujiao, muyu and shuangling.